rygent/Elvia/README.md

 YOUTUBE_API_KEY=Input here your YouTube API.
 Otherwise the youtube command does not work IMDB_API_KEY=Input here your IMDb API.
 Otherwise the imdb command does not work OPEN_WEATHER_APPID=Input here your OpenWeather AppID.
-Otherwise the weather command does not work
+Otherwise the weather command does not work SPOTIFY_CLIENT_ID=Input here your Spotify Client ID.
+Otherwise the spotify command does not work SPOTIFY_CLIENT_SECRET=Input here your Spotify Client Secret.
+Otherwise the spotify command does not work
 ```

 ## Credits